JiawenChang118/Effective_Heterogeneity_Asymmetry_Reconstruction/README.md

 1. Open the main performing file, **HetergeneousMainTestScript1.m**.
 2. Run the first 4 blocks in the main performing file to create the model parameters, run the simulation and calculate the ground-truth Jacobian matrix.
 3. Run the 5th block for Temporal Reconstruction.
 This call function, **LinearReconst.m** to estimate the Jacobian Matrix.
 5. Run the 6th block for Spatial Reconstruction, **RevealHHetero1.m** is called to further separate the Jacobian to effective heterogeneity and asymmetric structural connectivity.
+(Actually you can run **RevealHHetero2.m which is a compact version of spatial reconstruction, only reconstruct asymmetric SC and effective heterogeneity.)
-6. Run the following blocks until **Line193** for validation and evaluation in **HetergeneousMainTestScript1.m**.
+6. Run the following blocks until **Line 192** for validation and evaluation in **HetergeneousMainTestScript1.m**.
+7. Run the following codes start from **Line 193: Replacement or tau & b from w & I** to Run the sample results at Fig. 4 and Fig. S3, illustrating the replacement of heterogeneity pairs.

 ## Exponential Scaling
-7.
+8. Open the script testing the sampling effect, **ErrorSampling**.
+9. Run this file, will automatically plot the main results in Fig. 3.

+## Hidden Inhibition
+10. Open the script to run the final section of hidden inhibition effect, **EI_HetergeneousMainTestScript1.m**.
+11. This script focus on Model C with local inhibitory populations, and only go through the reconstruction with excitatory population activity.
+12. Running this file will generate results in Fig. 5.